JooZef315/CSharp-DataStructures-Algorithms/README.md

 - **Array-based Stack (`Arr_Stack`):** This implementation uses an array to store elements and supports operations like `Push` (to add elements) and `Pop` (to remove elements).

-- **Linked List-based Stack (`LinkedList_Stack`):** This implementation uses a linked list to store elements and supports similar operations to the array-based implementation.
+- **Linked List-based Stack (`ArrayList_Stack`):** This implementation uses an ArrayList to store elements and supports similar operations to the array-based implementation.

 ### Queue